Warblefly/MultimediaTools-mingw-w64/README.md

 INSTALLATION
 ============

+This package is designed for 64-bit Windows 10, and is not tested with any other version of Windows.

+Your Windows installation needs to have certain packages installed:

+* Python 3.5 or later
+* Perl, the multi-threaded version

+...and, if you use some of my scripts for on-line television viewing,

+* The Python m3u8 module (run "pip install m3u8" from an Administrator prompt)

 Unpack the archive in a convenient directory on your Windows box.
 I use C:\Program Files\ffmpeg

 The result is that you have these directories: